 - Major: Plan II & Chemistry

 Hey y'all!
 My name is Raymond, or Ray for short!
 Some baseline things you need to know about me: my favorite food is ice cream, I am gluten-free, I love my family more than anything, and my favorite activity, BY FAR, is sleeping.

 I was born and raised in New Orleans (Who Dat!
-This year is our year!) until 2005 when Hurricane Katrina forced my family to move from the beautiful land of southern Louisiana to Dallas, Texas.
+Next year is our year!) until 2005 when Hurricane Katrina forced my family to move from the beautiful land of southern Louisiana to Dallas, Texas.
 Growing up in Dallas was a great experience, but I love being a transplant Austinite.

 When I'm not eating, studying, or sleeping, you can find me involved with various activities across campus.
 I volunteer at the local KIPP middle school, serve as the co-president of Plan II Pre-Medical Society, and am the manager and vice president of the UT Men's Soccer team.
 At heart, I love helping people and cannot wait to bike across the country to fight cancer!

 Why I Ride

 When I wrote my Texas 4000 application, I envisioned riding for members of my family on my mom's side, specifically my cousin Mark who passed away from Hodgkin's Lymphoma before I was born and his mother Evelyn who is currently battling metastatic breast cancer.
 Aunt Evelyn is like a grandmother to me, and seeing her fight cancer with every ounce of her body has been inspiring.
 I keep Mark and Evelyn in my thoughts in my ride and cherish their warm memories to motivate me to ride.

 But that's not the whole story; my reason for riding has evolved since I joined Texas 4000 in the Fall of 2018.

 In mid-December 2018, a scan found a cancerous mass on my dad's kidney.
 The news shook my family to our core, we were absolutely gutted.
 After absorbing the initial shock, we attacked the diagnosis and were determined to beat cancer.

 Additionally, I ride for the following people who've had an impact on me and my friends throughout my journey as a member of Texas 4000: